Kyosuke Himuro: Life and career

 Himuro has frequently played music with Steve Stevens, best known as the backing guitarist for Billy Idol.
-For example, Stevens participated in Himuro's album as a guitarist and his concert tour after his album I·De·A.
+Stevens participated in Himuro's album as a guitarist and his concert tour after his album I·De·A.

-On August 22, 2004, he held a concert, entitled "21st Century Boøwys VS Himuro", at the Tokyo Dome.
-He sang many Boøwy songs, the first time in sixteen years.
+On August 22, 2004, he held a concert, entitled "21st Century Boøwys Vs Himuro", at the Tokyo Dome.
+He sang many Boøwy songs for the first time in sixteen years.